-- Heat the ghee or oil to a sauté or frying pan and add the onions.
+- Heat the ghee or oil to a sauté or frying pan over medium heat and add the onions.
 Cook them until dark and caramelized, stirring occasionally; this will take about 18 to 20 minutes.

-- While the onions are cooking, toast the first six ingredients over medium heat until fragrant; about 3 to 4 minutes.
-Allow to cool for 5 minutes and grind in a spice grinder.
-Or substitute 2 tablespoons Goan garam masala.
+- While the onions are cooking, if you aren't using a homemade Goan garam masala (1 1/2 tablespoons), toast the whole spices over medium heat until fragrant; about 2 to 4 minutes.
+Allow to cool for 5 minutes and grind in a spice grinder or mortar and pestle. tablespoons .

 - When the onions are caramelized add the green chilies and ginger garlic paste.
-Cook for several minutes then add the ground spices and 2 tablespoons of water.
+Cook for several minutes until the garlic no longer smells raw.
+Then add the ground spices and the2 tablespoons of water if the spices are sticking to the pan.
 Cook for 3 to 4 minutes until the spices are cooked through.
-Add more water if your mixture sticks to the bottom of the pan.

-- Add the beef stock, tamarind, vinegar, coconut milk and salt and mix together.
-Add your beef to the Instant Pot, dutch oven, or slow cooker and pour over cubed beef.
+- Combine the beef stock, tamarind, vinegar, coconut milk (if using), and salt.
+Add your beef (and potatoes, if using) to the Instant Pot, dutch oven, or slow cooker and stir in the sauce mixture.

 Instant Pot Cooking Instructions